-This Chinese Buddha was therefore given a chain of succession, a lineage, that finally "arrived" in Song China.
+Buddha was therefore given a chain of succession, a lineage, with 14 Indian patriarchs and several chaines of chinese successors.

-In addition, the newly created Buddha proclaimed a form of enlightenment the Indian Buddha never knew about.
+The Chinese Buddha claimed a form of enlightenment the Indian Buddha never knew about.

-The Chinese version of enlightenment, the story says, includes the basic goals of Confucian studies:
+The Chinese version of enlightenment, includes the basic goals of Confucian studies: